jguadagno/jguadagno.github.io/_posts/2022-09-23-im-running-for-the-board-of-directors-of-the-dotnet-foundation-2022-edition.md

 I am a Microsoft Developer Service MVP, running for a Board of Directors position on the .NET Foundation.
 I have been an MVP since 2008.
 I have spoken at multiple conferences throughout the last ten years.

+Thank you for electing me to the Board of Directors in 2022 {: .notice--success}

 ## Why I'm Running

 For 20 years or so I have been in Software Development.
 During that time I have used many tools, languages, and technologies.
 I started out programming with a small book on QuickBASIC.
 I later moved on to Visual Basic for DOS.
 Windows then came along and I starting using Visual Basic for Windows, I then migrated to Visual Basic .NET and eventually ended up using Visual C#.
 I work as an Senior Engineering Director at Rocket Mortgage, based in Detroit, MI.
 I am a public speaker and present internationally on a lot of different [technology topics](https://www.josephguadagno.net/presentations/){:target="_blank"}.